Healthy Active Learning

 mattie.thomas@sporttaranaki.org.nz

-Mattie has a background in education and coaching mainly as a classroom teacher at Highlands Intermediate and experience working with Taranaki Cricket Association over the past seven years.
-Through this time he has played and coached cricket professionally overseas with clubs in Scotland, Holland, and England.
-He is still playing for the Taranaki cricket side.
-Mattie is extremely excited to work alongside kura and kaiako within the Taranaki region to help grow an area he is passionate about.
-He is also grateful to have such a wonderful team to help implement the mahi and the shared outcomes of the role.
+Mattie has a background in education and coaching mainly as a classroom teacher at Highlands Intermediate.
+He has also worked with the Taranaki Cricket Association.
+Through this time he played and coached cricket professionally overseas with clubs in Scotland, Holland, and England.
+He still plays for the Taranaki cricket side.
+Mattie is excited to work alongside kura and kaiako within the Taranaki region to help grow an area he is passionate about.
+He is also grateful to have such a wonderful team to help implement the mahi and shared outcomes of the role.

 Megan Hitchcock